Check in with Illinois Institute of Technology's admissions department for any important information, including application fees.

 |Level of Applicant's Interest||Considered|

-To apply, all applicants to Illinois Institute of Technology must submit the following items.
-Double check with Illinois Institute of Technology's admissions department to confirm all application materials and requirements.
+To apply to Illinois Institute of Technology, all applicants must submit the following items.
+Check in with Illinois Institute of Technology's admissions department to confirm all application materials and requirements.

 |Written Essay or Personal Statement||√|